Lupin Bean nutrition, glycemic index, calories, net carbs & more

 The earliest found records of the utilization of lupin beans come from ancient Egypt, dating back to the 22nd century BC.
 Domesticated lupin beans were found in the tombs of Egyptian Pharaohs from the Twelfth Dynasty (19).

 The Lupinus mutabilis variety of lupin beans was domesticated by pre-Incan civilizations in the land of modern-day Peru.
 Historians have found rock imprints of the seeds of this variety dating back to the 6th or 7th century BC (19).

-The high alkaloid content make wild lupin beans bitter and unsafe.
-Traditionally, lupin beans went through a very fine grinding process and rinsed with water multiple times before consumption.
+The high alkaloid content makes wild lupin beans bitter and unsafe.
+Traditionally, lupin beans went through a very fine grinding process and were rinsed with water multiple times before consumption.
 This was the method commonly used in Mediterranean European and Andean countries to debitter lupin beans (18).